rbngtm1/AWS_Exam/part II.md

      * Regardless of whether you enable automated snapshots, you can take a manual snapshot whenever you want.
 Amazon Redshift will never automatically delete a manual snapshot.
 Manual snapshots are retained even after you delete your cluster.
 #### You currently have a set of Lambda functions which have business logic embedded in them.
 You want customers to have the ability to call these functions via HTTPS.
 How can this be achieved?
   * Use the API Gateway and provide integration with the AWS Lambda function
+#### A company wants to deploy docker containers to the AWS Cloud.
+They also want a highly scalable service which can help manage the orchestration of these containers.
+Which of the following would be ideal for such a requirement?